jmarcosdias/wonderful/README.md

 ## Description of the Game

 In each game session, the user will be asked a series of questions.
 Each question will have a number of options to choose from.

-This number of options is fixed per session, defined by the user before the session starts, as is the number of questions.
+The number of questions and number of options are defined by the user before the session starts.

 For each question, only one option is correct.

-Below is a screenshot with the 7th question of a game session with 10 questions and 6 options per question.
+Below is a screenshot where a question number 7 is presented to the user along with the options the user can choose.
+This screenshot was taken from a game session with 10 questions and 6 options per question.

 ![Mockup Image](assets/doc-images/mockup.png)

 After the last question, a summary of the game session is presented.
+At this point, the user can choose to play again, exit or see the details.

 ![Game Session Summary](assets/doc-images/summary-game-session.png)

-Then, the user can choose to see the details.
 The details consist in presenting each question again, along with the correct answer and the user's answer.

 ![Game Session Summary](assets/doc-images/question-correct-answer-details.png)